The-deep-biosphere/2026-Cosmopolitan_deep-sea_sedimentary_microorganisms/README.md

 ## Data
 - Sequencing data of all the studies used are in: PRJNA784957, PRJEB102573, PRJNA529480, PRJNA789780, PRJNA590088, PRJNA473406, PRJNA473406, PRJNA489438, PRJDB8106, PRJEB33873, PRJNA606622.
+  - The processed data of all the studies are available in the folder sorted based on the abbreviations used in the article 1)Preprocessing/2)OTUtable_finalization/.
 - The chemical data of all studies combined can be found in 1)Preprocessing/4)Significant_gene/All_MICROB_GEO_data.csv.